 Keith’s extensive portfolio management and investment career span more than 25 years.
 Prior to joining Carnegie, he was a Partner and Portfolio Manager at Midwest Investment Management.
 Keith was also a Partner and Portfolio Manager at Roulston & Company and Fairport Asset Management.
-At Fairport, Keith managed a Large Cap Value product for individual clients and was the Portfolio Manager for the Fairport Growth & Income Fund.
+At Fairport, Keith managed a large cap value product for individual clients and was the Portfolio Manager for the Fairport Growth & Income Fund.

-Keith is a member of the CFA® Society Cleveland and holds the CFA Institute’s Chartered Financial Analyst designation.
+Keith is a member of Carnegie’s Investment Committee.
+He is also a member of the CFA® Society Cleveland and holds the CFA Institute’s Chartered Financial Analyst designation.
 He and his wife reside in Twinsburg and have three children.

 Carnegie Investment Counsel is a federally registered investment adviser under the Investment Advisers Act of 1940.
 Registration as an investment adviser does not imply a certain level of skill or training.
 The oral and written communications of an adviser provide you with information about which you determine to hire or retain an adviser.
 Neither the information nor any opinion expressed is to be construed as a solicitation to buy or sell a security or the provision of personalized investment, tax or legal advice.
-For more information please visit our full disclosures page.

 The Financial Times 300 Top Registered Investment Advisers is an independent listing produced annually by the Financial Times (June 2019).
 The FT 300 is based on data gathered from RIA firms, regulatory disclosures, and the FT’s research.
 The listing reflected each practice’s performance in six primary areas: assets under management, asset growth, compliance record, years in existence, credentials and online accessibility.
 This award does not evaluate the quality of services provided to clients and is not indicative of the practice’s future performance.
 Neither the RIA firms nor their employees pay a fee to The Financial Times in exchange for inclusion in the FT 300.